Vyral/mike-wall-recruiting/_posts/2018-11-11-myrtle-beach-luxury-agent-kevin-hoover-moves-to-exp-realty.md

 **Kevin:** So for me this is kind of like that.
 It's like OK, I can do the things I've been doing already and still make a living.
 Not worry about it's not all my livelihood, is not tied to revenue, are tied to the stock options, are tied to anything else.
 I can still just do business as usual.
 On top of that I'm adding a couple other things that if I utilize them correctly they can really make a difference in my family’s life.

-**Mike:** Absolutely, brother!&nbsp; Thank you so much Kevin for letting me steal some minutes out of your day.
+**Mike:** Absolutely, brother!
+Thank you so much Kevin for letting me steal some minutes out of your day.
 How can people connect with you if they have questions about you know how you run a business or eXp?

 **Kevin:** Facebook is good, or e-mailing is good, keving@kevinhoover.com or either one of those would be the best way to get in touch.